matter-labs/zksync-era/prover/docs/04_flow.md

 ## Prover pipeline

-Once job is received by the prover, it has to go through several different stages:
+Once job is received by the prover, it has to go through several different stages.
+Consider this a mental model of the pipeline, since in reality some stages happen in parallel, and some have different degree of sequencing.

 ```mermaid
 sequenceDiagram